Line 25 (Shenzhen Metro)

 Line 25 of the Shenzhen Metro is a line under construction, which will connect across Shenzhen through the districts of Luohu, Longhua, Longgang and Bao'an for 38.5 kilometers and 30 stations.
 Construction began on 26 February 2024, and the line is expected to open in 2028.
 The first phase of Line 25 will run from Jihua Hospital in Longgang District to Shilong in Bao'an District, with 14 stations and 16.2 kilometers of track.
-The line is proposed to use 6 car type B trains.
+The line is proposed to use 6 car type A trains.